When picking the best web hosting, there are thousands of service providers to compare.

-Websites are just a bunch of files – HTML files, CSS files, images and photos, etc. All of these files must be stored in a folder on a computer that is connected to the Internet.
-That computer is called a “server” because it serves up files when people come to visit.
+Websites are just a bunch of files – HTML files, CSS files, images, and photos, etc. All data live in a folder on a computer connected to the Internet.
+That computer is a “server” because it serves up files when people come to visit.

 When Internet users want to view a website, all they do is type in the web address into their browser.
 Their computer then connects to the server and webpages (files) are delivered through the browser.

 To build a website, you need both a domain name and hosting account.
 If you don’t have a domain, you can purchase one as an add-on.